Source code for draco.synthesis.gain

 [docs] def setup(self, bt, sstream): """Set up an observer and the data to use for this simulation.
 Parameters ---------- bt : beamtransfer.BeamTransfer or manager.ProductManager Sets up an observer holding the geographic location of the telscope. sstream : containers.SiderealStream The sidereal data to use for this gain simulation. """ self.observer = io.get_telescope(bt) self.lsd_start = self.observer.unix_to_lsd(self.start_time) self.lsd_end = self.observer.unix_to_lsd(self.end_time) self.log.info( "Sidereal period requested: LSD=%i to LSD=%i", int(self.lsd_start), int(self.lsd_end), ) # Initialize the current lsd time self._current_lsd = None self.sstream = sstream

 [docs] def process(self): """Generate a gain timestream for the inputs and times in `data`.
-Returns ------- gain : :class:`containers.SiderealGainData` Simulated gain errors in sidereal time. """ # If current_lsd is None then this is the first time we've run if self._current_lsd is None: # Check if lsd is an integer, if not add an lsd if isinstance(self.lsd_start, int): self._current_lsd = int(self.lsd_start) else: self._current_lsd = int(self.lsd_start + 1) # Check if we have reached the end of the requested time if self._current_lsd >= self.lsd_end: raise pipeline.PipelineStopIteration # Convert the current lsd day to unix time unix_start = self.observer.lsd_to_unix(self._current_lsd) unix_end = self.observer.lsd_to_unix(self._current_lsd + 1) # Distribute the sidereal data and create a time array data = self.sstream data.redistribute("freq") self.freq = data.index_map["freq"]["centre"][:] nra = len(data.ra) time = np.linspace(unix_start, unix_end, nra, endpoint=False) # Make a sidereal gain data container gain_data = containers.SiderealGainData(axes_from=data, comm=data.comm) gain_data.redistribute("input") self.ninput_local = gain_data.gain.local_shape[1] self.ninput_global = gain_data.gain.global_shape[1] gain_amp = 1.0 gain_phase = 0.0 if self.amp: gain_amp = self._generate_amp(time) if self.phase: gain_phase = self._generate_phase(time) # Combine into an overall gain fluctuation gain_comb = gain_amp * np.exp(1.0j * gain_phase) # Copy the gain entries into the output container gain = mpiarray.MPIArray.wrap(gain_comb, axis=1, comm=data.comm) gain_data.gain[:] = gain gain_data.attrs["lsd"] = self._current_lsd gain_data.attrs["tag"] = f"lsd_{self._current_lsd:d}" # Increment current lsd self._current_lsd += 1 # Keep a reference to time around for the next round self._prev_time = time return gain_data
+Returns ------- gain : :class:`containers.SiderealGainData` Simulated gain errors in sidereal time. """ # If current_lsd is None then this is the first time we've run if self._current_lsd is None: # Check if lsd is an integer, if not add an lsd if isinstance(self.lsd_start, int): self._current_lsd = int(self.lsd_start) else: self._current_lsd = int(self.lsd_start + 1) # Check if we have reached the end of the requested time if self._current_lsd >= self.lsd_end: raise exceptions.PipelineStopIteration # Convert the current lsd day to unix time unix_start = self.observer.lsd_to_unix(self._current_lsd) unix_end = self.observer.lsd_to_unix(self._current_lsd + 1) # Distribute the sidereal data and create a time array data = self.sstream data.redistribute("freq") self.freq = data.index_map["freq"]["centre"][:] nra = len(data.ra) time = np.linspace(unix_start, unix_end, nra, endpoint=False) # Make a sidereal gain data container gain_data = containers.SiderealGainData(axes_from=data, comm=data.comm) gain_data.redistribute("input") self.ninput_local = gain_data.gain.local_shape[1] self.ninput_global = gain_data.gain.global_shape[1] gain_amp = 1.0 gain_phase = 0.0 if self.amp: gain_amp = self._generate_amp(time) if self.phase: gain_phase = self._generate_phase(time) # Combine into an overall gain fluctuation gain_comb = gain_amp * np.exp(1.0j * gain_phase) # Copy the gain entries into the output container gain = mpiarray.MPIArray.wrap(gain_comb, axis=1, comm=data.comm) gain_data.gain[:] = gain gain_data.attrs["lsd"] = self._current_lsd gain_data.attrs["tag"] = f"lsd_{self._current_lsd:d}" # Increment current lsd self._current_lsd += 1 # Keep a reference to time around for the next round self._prev_time = time return gain_data

 [docs] class RandomGains(BaseGains): r"""Generate random gains.
 Notes ----- The Random Gains class generates random fluctuations in gain amplitude and phase.
 Attributes ---------- corr_length_amp, corr_length_phase : float Correlation length for amplitude and phase fluctuations in seconds. sigma_amp, sigma_phase : float Size of fluctuations for amplitude (fractional), and phase (radians).
 Notes ----- This task generates gain time streams which are Gaussian distributed with covariance .. math:: C_{ij} = \sigma^2 \exp{\left(-\frac{1}{2 \xi^2}(t_i - t_j)^2\right)} As the time stream is generated in separate pieces, to ensure that there is consistency between them each gain time stream is drawn as a constrained realisation against the previous file. """ corr_length_amp = config.Property(default=3600.0, proptype=float) corr_length_phase = config.Property(default=3600.0, proptype=float) sigma_amp = config.Property(default=0.02, proptype=float) sigma_phase = config.Property(default=0.1, proptype=float) _prev_amp = None _prev_phase = None def _generate_amp(self, time): # Generate the correlation function cf_amp = self._corr_func(self.corr_length_amp, self.sigma_amp) ninput = self.ninput_local num_realisations = len(self.freq) * ninput ntime = len(time) # Generate amplitude fluctuations gain_amp = generate_fluctuations( time, cf_amp, num_realisations, self._prev_time, self._prev_amp ) # Save amplitude fluctuations to instannce self._prev_amp = gain_amp gain_amp = gain_amp.reshape((len(self.freq), ninput, ntime)) return 1.0 + gain_amp def _generate_phase(self, time): # Generate the correlation function cf_phase = self._corr_func(self.corr_length_phase, self.sigma_phase) ninput = self.ninput_local num_realisations = len(self.freq) * ninput ntime = len(time) # Generate phase fluctuations gain_phase_fluc = generate_fluctuations( time, cf_phase, num_realisations, self._prev_time, self._prev_phase ) # Save phase fluctuations to instannce self._prev_phase = gain_phase_fluc # Reshape to correct size return gain_phase_fluc.reshape((len(self.freq), ninput, ntime))